Visual Mockup v21 · biakaorimi.com/homepage.html ADA/WCAG 2.1 AA — American English — All external links nofollow

-Researcher, speaker and rare disease advocate.
-My work bridges academic rigor with accessible communication on accessibility, aging populations and Japanese-Brazilian culture.
+Researcher, speaker, and rare disease advocate.
+Bridging academic rigor with accessible communication on accessibility, aging, and plenty of Japanese-Brazilian culture and shenanigans.

 My Journey